 In the modern world, finding a unique and interesting hobby to try is difficult, particularly hobbies for women.
 Simply put, many of us don’t have time for high effort hobbies due to commitments to family, work, or school.
-Despite this, everyone deserves to have a fun passion outside of work and so I’ve compiled this hobby list to help find the perfect activity for you!

 Reading